 - A policy that prevents the collection of data from children (under 18 years) online (in this instance for the purposes of preventing targeted marketing)

 Leading the work in this field is Dr Emma Boyland, a senior lecturer in appetite and obesity at the University of Liverpool.
-See below examples of Government, Public Body, Charity reports that have reference Dr Boyland’s work, of that she herself has written, as well as presentations by Dr Boyland on the topic.
+See below for examples of Government, Public Body and Charity reports that have reference Dr Boyland’s work, or that she herself has written, as well as presentations by Dr Boyland on the topic.